Psychology (PSY)

 Explores the question of how humans and animals learn, store and recall information.
 Major theories of memory will be covered with an emphasis on cognitive models of memory systems, biological underpinnings, and disorders of memory.
 Designated Writing Course.
 Course Information: Prerequisites: PSY 302 or equivalent.

 PSY 416.
-Psychology Of Motivation.
+Psychology of Motivation.
 4 Hours.

 Explores four constructs that define human, rather than nonhuman, motivation including needs, cognitions, emotions, and external events that arise from genetic, physiological, psychological, interpersonal, and cultural sources.
 The emphasis is on theoretical as well as practical issues that overlap among varying psychological fields.
 Course Information: Prerequisites: PSY 302 or equivalent.